Guy Gardner (character): Guy Gardner: Warrior

 During the time that Gardner fights against Dementor, he learns that his enemy is also a product of Vuldarian breeding.
 Dementor's father raped a Vuldarian woman.
 Dementor is sent to Hell, where he reveals that he is the one responsible for Gardner's constant personality shifts (in a sense, explaining why his personality changed drastically over the years).
 However, this new direction only lasts for 30 issues of Guy Gardner: Warrior (which crosses over in the Way of the Warrior with Justice League America and Hawkman and later a crossover with Kyle Rayner's Green Lantern book) In the last issues, Gardner finally deals with his "family", as well as revealing another side of his Vuldarian powers, the ability to heal mortal wounds.

 Over the course of the series, Gardner makes peace with a great deal of his past.
 On one Christmas, the Spectre, on behalf of the Phantom Stranger, makes it possible for Guy to communicate with his deceased father, who apologizes for the abuse, both physical and mental, he placed upon Guy, his brother Mace, and their mother.
 He reveals how proud he is of all the accomplishments Guy achieved as a man and the pair reconcile.
 Afterward, Guy gives his condolences to Ice's mother over their shared loss of her daughter and she provides him an ice sculpture to remind him of her daughter.
 A celebration held at Warriors for the holiday sees Guy cross paths with an inebriated Fire.
 The pair shares a kiss after expressing how much they miss Ice.
 It is suggested they sleep together after this.

 After the Warrior series is canceled, Gardner continues to appear in the DC Universe; most notably as a recurring character in the Green Lantern series during Kyle Rayner's run and a reserve member of the JLA.
 He seems to be killed during the Our Worlds at War crossover.
-He is later discovered to be trapped in a pocket of Hell called the Gorge in General Zod's country of Pokolistan.
+He is later discovered to be trapped in a pocket of Hell called the Gorge in Pokolistan.
 After freeing himself by switching places with Superman villain Kancer as ruler of the Gorge, his Warrior powers are apparently enhanced.
 He declares it his job to do less ethical things that heroes like Superman cannot.